Big Tech hiring is not a chain of random interviews. It is a decision system built to find strong engineers while limiting the cost of a bad hire.

 Separate must-have and booster signals: structure, depth, communication quality, and practical judgment.

-Build a coherent value story: problem, decision, trade-offs, outcome, and lessons learned.
+Build a coherent story about your work: problem, decision, trade-offs, outcome, and lessons learned.

 Source